Mohammad Alavi (game developer): Titanfall series

 In 2010, Alavi co-founded Titanfalls team in Respawn Entertainment alongside other former Call of Duty developers.
 He served as the senior map designer for the studio, and shot some motion capture footage as an actor.
 According to PC Gamer, its difficult to know the details of Alavi's design and scripting in the game, however his influence is apparent in "how Titanfalls on-map AI allies support the player".
 In an interview, Alavi stated that he was heavily involved in different aspects of the project, including AI design, gameplay and level design.
 He also bore much responsibility for the game involving a narrative component at all, pushing for longer and different introductions to each campaign map.
 In order to convince that the feature can be achieved within budget, he designed an introduction for "Airbase" map in three days.

 Alavi resumed his work at Respawn Entertainment by working on Titanfall 2.

 Alavi left Respawn Entertainment on January 10, 2022.

 Wildlight Entertainment

 Alavi joined Wildlight Entertainment in January 2022.
 He is listed on the studio's website as the "Lead Designer", although his LinkedIn profile describes the role as "Sr. Sandwich Analyst".
-The studio has yet to publicly announce a project.
+At The Game Awards 2025, Wildlight Entertainment officially announced their new game Highguard.